reflectoring/reflectoring.github.io/_posts/2020-09-27-spring-boot-12-factor-app.md

 ## Building a Twelve-factor Spring Boot Application

 Let us first create a Spring Boot Application with the [Spring Initializr]().
-We will see these principles in action by gradually building the application following principles borrowed from the Twelve-factor apps.
-Our application will use an RDBMS database as the backing service.
+We will see these principles in action by applying them to a Spring Boot application.

-Let us now look at each of the principles and what changes are required to make our application adhere to those principles.

 ## Codebase - Single Codebase Under Version Control for All Environments

 > One codebase tracked in revision control, many deploys

 This principle advocate having a single codebase that can be built and deployed to multiple environments.
 Each environment has specific resource configurations like database, configuration data, and API URLs.
-To achieve this we need to separate all the environment dependencies into a form that can be specified during the build and run phases of the application.
+To achieve this, we need to separate all the environment dependencies into a form that can be specified during the build and run phases of the application.

 This helps to achieve the first two goals of the Twelve-Factor app - maximizing portability across environments using declarative formats

 Following this principle, we will have a single Git repository containing the source code of our Spring Boot application.
 This will be built and run for different environments by specifying environment-specific properties.

-[Spring Profiles](https://reflectoring.io/spring-boot-profiles/) and [environment properties](https://reflectoring.io/profile-specific-logging-spring-boot/) are established ways of doing this.
+[Spring Profiles](https://reflectoring.io/spring-boot-profiles/) and [environment properties](https://reflectoring.io/profile-specific-logging-spring-boot/) are popular ways of doing this.

-This rule will be violated if we have to change the source code before building for a specific environment or have separate repositories for different environments like development and production.
+This rule will be broken, if we have to change the source code before building for a specific environment or have separate repositories for different environments like development and production.

 ## Dependencies
 > Explicitly declare and isolate dependencies